 Like other finance app start-ups, customer service is not the highest priority here.
 But it’s important to know that coming in so you don’t expect the full-service experience.

 You’re more likely to be trading at eToro, rather than investing for the long term.
-Therefore, it shouldn’t be surprising that the broker only offers an individual taxable account.
+Therefore, it shouldn’t be surprising that the broker offers only an individual taxable account for retail clients.
 No IRAs, no joint accounts, no custodial accounts or any other kind, for that matter.
 That said, professional traders, corporate entities, and Islamic investors may also be able to open specialized accounts to meet their needs.

 This won’t be a deal-breaker for those who are focused on exactly what eToro promises, but it also means that eToro may not be the right fit for many other kinds of investors.

 Bankrate is an independent, advertising-supported publisher and comparison service.
 Bankrate is compensated in exchange for featured placement of sponsored products and services, or your clicking on links posted on this website.
 This compensation may impact how, where and in what order products appear.
 Bankrate does not include all companies or all available products.